jnsangalang/c03-24-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why would a `<script>` tag need to be placed at the bottom of the HTML content instead of at the top?

-it can improve webpage's load time, content gets loaded first
+it can improve webpage's load time, content gets loaded first; need to let the browser parse through document first, then the script.

 - What does `document.querySelector()` take as its argument and what does it return?

-the argument is a selector, 'p' '.class' it returns the first Element within the document that matches the selector
+the argument is any valid css selector, 'p' '.class' it returns the first Element within the document that matches the selector

 - What does `document.querySelectorAll()` take as its argument and what does it return?

-the parameter is a selector/
-document.querySelectorAll() returns multiple elements, those of which match the selector provided
+the parameter is a string, matching a css selector document.querySelectorAll() returns static node list of multiple elements, those of which match the selector provided.

 ## Notes